Nursing diagnosis type 1 diabetes

 • Sick-day rules and strategies to maintain control during illness

-Teaching patients these skills empowers them to manage their diabetes better.
+Teaching patients these skills empowers them to better manage their diabetes.
 This leads to better health and a sense of control over their care.
-Research19 shows that group care from a team, including nurses, leads to better outcomes.
+Research indicates that group care provided by a multidisciplinary team, including nurses, yields better outcomes.

 “Effective diabetes education and self-management are essential for individuals with type 1 diabetes to achieve optimal health outcomes and reduce the risk of complications.”

-By focusing on patient education and self-management skills, healthcare providers can help patients with T1D manage their condition better.
-This leads to better blood sugar control, fewer complications, and a better quality of life.
+By focusing on patient education and self-management skills, healthcare providers can help patients with type 1 diabetes (T1D) manage their condition more effectively.
+This results in improved blood sugar control, reduced complications, and a higher quality of life.
 Nurses play a crucial role in delivering effective diabetes education and supporting patient empowerment.

 Diabetes education